 The proposed change from RU1 to RU4 recognises that the land uses are fundamentally rural.
-Still, it allows for uses that can be accommodated on smaller lots (given the existing 40ha minimum lot size) or that may be more intensive in nature.
+Still, it allows for uses that can be accommodated on smaller lots (40ha) or that may be more intensive in nature.
 In addition to this, the zone would contemplate compatible uses such as nature based and cultural tourism and other ancillary uses.
-Additional objectives of the zone would encourage development that is :
+Additional objectives of the zone would encourage development that is: